SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They feature more than a dozen Cabernet Sauvignon wines from vineyards all around Napa Valley.
 Many have won awards including 90+ point ratings from the Wine Advocate, Wine Enthusiast, and Wine Spectator.
 They also have some 90+ point Sauvignon Blanc wines.

 Make sure to also check out their art while you are here.
-You will find it throughout the facility and even a few in the nearby vineyards.
+You will find it throughout the facility, including sculptures in the nearby vineyards.

-Merryvale Vineyards sits inside a historic property just on the southern edge of the town of St. Helena.
-It's right on Highway 29.
+Merryvale Vineyards sits inside a historic property just on the southern edge of the town of St. Helena, right on Highway 29.

 Over the years, it changed hands many times.
 Today, the Schlatter family owns the winery and they work hard to ensure their wines meet high-quality standards.

 Some of my favorites here include their Napa Valley Merlot and Cabernet Franc.
-They also have a variety of wine tasting experiences including adding lunch to your tasting from nearby restaurants.
+They also offer a variety of wine tasting experiences, including chocolate and cheese pairings.

 Their wines start at around $35 per bottle with some around $200 each.